explodinggradients/ragas/docs/getstarted/evaluation.md

 That's all!

-If you have any suggestions, feedback or issues, please share them in the [issue section](https://github.com/explodinggradients/ragas/issues).
+If you have any suggestions, feedback, or issues, please share them in the [issue section](https://github.com/explodinggradients/ragas/issues).
 We value your input.